Gadget of the Week: Vivo V30e smartphone lives, and lives, and lives – Gadget

 Phones in its price range tend to be distinctively low-specced compared to those at higher tiers, but you wouldn’t think it when you unbox the V30e.
 A 6.78-inch AMOLED 3D Curved Screen with a 120 Hz refresh rate offers both a vivid appearance and a smooth experience from scrolling to gaming.
 That curved screen design with narrow bezel gives it a premium feel, accented by colour options like “Classy Brown” and “Sunny Green”.

-Vivo’s proprietary technology that doubles active memory adds up to 12GB + 12GB Extended RAM, making for highly effective multitasking.
-The Qualcomm Snapdragon 6 Gen 1 chip is not the latest, but is built in a 4nm process, meaning it reduces the phone’s bulk while enhancing its performance .
+Viv’s proprietary technology that doubles active memory adds up to 12GB + 12GB Extended RAM, making for highly effective multitasking.
+The Qualcomm Snapdragon 6 Gen 1 chip is not the latest, but is built in a 4nm process, meaning it reduces the phone’s bulk while enhancing its performance.

 An even bigger stand-out is the huge battery: a high-capacity 5,500 mAh monster that carries a 4-year warranty.
 That means the battery lives on, and on, and on – both in usage time and lifespan.
 A 44W wired charging brick that comes in the box means that, when it does eventually run out of steam, it recharges in the time you sit down for a meal.